Marwan141/C-Coursework-2023/readMe.md

 # C Coursework

 Welcome to my coursework!
-In this version of the coursework with an added twist!
-What's displayed is a spirit (Robot) recollecting tears (Markers).
+This is version of the robot coursework with an added twist!
+What's displayed is a spirit (Robot) recollecting tears (Markers) and bringing them back home whilst avoiding all obstacles.

 All stages of the coursework have been completed!

 <img src="final_screenshot.png" width="300" height="375">